SeriousGuy888/HATApedia/content/articles/Remy Republic.md

     official languages: English, French, Billzonian
 ---

-The Remy Republic a state that was originally founded on the southern 1000 block worldborder of the server map.
+The Remy Republic a state that was originally founded by [[Remy]] on the southern 1000 block worldborder of the server map.

 ## Table of Contents